The Reggio Emilia Philosophy

 Bringing our philosophy to life

 Our philosophy is not just theoretical; we live and breathe it.
-It impacts everything from our lesson plans to where the cucina (kitchen) is located in the building:
+It impacts everything from our lesson plans to where the cucina is located in the building.

 Project-based learning:

 When children are interested, they learn.
-Our educators are skilled in understanding each child’s individual interests and uses these interests to drive project based learning.
+Our Educators are skilled in understanding each child’s individual interests and use these interests to drive project-based learning.

 Interactions and relationships: